 E-girls rarely embrace their natural hair color, often dyeing it bright hues all over, or only in the front section of their hair.
 You’ll see them wearing winged eyeliner, thrifted clothes, mesh, hair clips, knee-high socks and skater skirts.
 The style has evolved over the past few months, but it’s always alternative and a bit goth.

 As for e-boys, you can count on longer hair parted down the middle, high-waisted pants, heavy boots and tons of chains.
 The aesthetic is a little bit goth-meets-BDSM, but with a soft side.

 Softbois are the hipsters of the 2020s.
 They’re interested in non-mainstream subjects, literature, film and alternative music.
 On the negative end of things, they can be a bit pretentious and develop a superiority complex over anyone whose interests they deem too “basic.”
 Others are just nice men in sweaters and cropped pants.

 Soft girls are fairly different.
-They lean into hyper-cute aesthetics — like stuffed animals, glittery barettes, light pink and lip gloss.
+They lean into hyper-cute aesthetics — like stuffed animals, glittery barrettes, light pink and lip gloss.
 It’s feminine, flowery and always includes a boatload of blush.

-Prepare to feel old — 2000s kids are the new ’90s kids.
-Bratz dolls and Mean GIrls are a major source of inspiration for this over-the-top aesthetic.
+Prepare to feel old, because 2000s kids are the new ’90s kids.
+Bratz dolls and Mean Girls are a major source of inspiration for this over-the-top aesthetic.
 Think Care Bears, Juicy Couture charm bracelets, Nokia flip phones and Paris Hilton.
 Adherents to the Y2K aesthetic may also be soft girls, as they rely heavily on bling and the color pink.

 Don’t think that the ’90s aren’t cool anymore, though.
 The grunge look that was popular for fans of Nirvana and Sublime is still in.
 Leather, jeans and baggy clothes will always have a place in the zeitgeist.